ivanvorobei/SPLarkController/README.md

 </p>

 <p><h3>SPStorkController</h3>
-[SPStorkController](https://github.com/IvanVorobei/SPStorkController) is very similar to the modal **controller displayed in Apple Music, Podcasts and Mail** apps.
-Customizable height of view.
+<a href="https://github.com/IvanVorobei/SPStorkController" target="_blank">SPStorkController</a> is transition controller <b>as in Apple Music, Podcasts and Mail</b> apps.
+Customizable height.
+Simple adding close button and centering arrow indicator.
 Check scroll's bounce for more interactive.
 Simple adding close button and centering arrow indicator.
-You can download example [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) app from AppStore.
+You can download example <a href="https://itunes.apple.com/app/id1446635818">Debts - Spending tracker</a> app from AppStore.<br>

-If you want to **buy source code** of this apps, please, go to [xcode-shop.com](https://xcode-shop.com).<p>
+Alert you can find in <a href="https://github.com/IvanVorobei/SPAlert">SPAlert</a> project.
+If you want to <b>buy source code</b> of app in preview, please, go to <a href="https://xcode-shop.com">xcode-shop.com</a>.</p>

 ### SPAlert